Statues boarded up in London as more protests expected

 Several other statues have been defaced during mass protests around the country, including Churchill’s, which was daubed with the words “was a racist.”
 Police now fear far-right groups plan to seek confrontation under the guise of protecting statues.

+The toppling of Colston’s statue in Bristol has reinvigorated calls for the removal of other monuments to figures associated with imperialism and racism.
+Authorities this week removed a statue of slave owner Robert Milligan from its perch in London’s docklands, and campaigners in Oxford are pressing for a likeness of Victorian imperialist Cecil Rhodes to be withdrawn from view at Oxford University.

+At Cambridge University, environmental protesters from Extinction Rebellion defaced a memorial window honoring geneticist and statistician Ronald Fisher, a proponent of eugenics, with the words “Eugenics is genocide.
+Fisher must fall.”

-With more demonstrations expected on the weekend, a protective plywood screen was erected late Thursday around Churchill’s statue outside Parliament.
-Authorities also fenced off the nearby Cenotaph, a memorial to Britain’s war dead.
+With more demonstrations expected over the weekend, a protective plywood screen was erected around Churchill’s statue outside Parliament.
+Authorities also fenced off other statues in Parliament Square, including memorials to Nelson Mandela and Abraham Lincoln, as well as the nearby Cenotaph, a memorial to Britain’s war dead.

 A Black Lives Matter group in London said it was calling off a planned protest on Saturday because the presence of far-right activists would make it unsafe, though some anti-racism demonstrators are still likely to gather.
 Another anti-racism protest Friday looked set to go ahead.